icinganalysis/icinganalysis.github.io/content/ads4.md

 The image quality of Figures 2-37 to 2-40 are so poor that they are not worth reproducing here.

->On highly swept airfoils, glaze ice tends to form as a series of discontinous cup shapes.
+>On highly swept airfoils, glaze ice tends to form as a series of discontinuous cup shapes.
 A comparison of ice shapes for various sweep angles is shown in Figure 2-40.